 Northwestern Memorial Hospital

-Northwestern Memorial Hospital (NMH) is a nationally recognized academic medical center and a major Midwest referral center, with more than 1,900 physicians representing virtually every clinical specialty.
-Patient accommodations include 894 beds between NMH and its Prentice Women’s Hospital.
-The NMH Emergency Department (ED) cared for 84,277 patients in 2019.
+Northwestern Memorial Hospital, in partnership with the Northwestern University Feinberg School of Medicine, is a nationally recognized academic medical center and a major Midwest referral center, with more than 1,900 physicians representing virtually every clinical specialty.
+Patient accommodations include 894 beds at Northwestern Memorial Hospital.
+The Northwestern Memorial Hospital Emergency Department cared for 82,481 patients in 2021.

-NMH is a leading provider in charity care in Illinois.
-In 2018, Northwestern Medicine provided $846.5 million in community benefits, including charity care, other unreimbursed care, research, education, and other community benefit activities, amounting to more than 17% of patient service revenue.
-Northwestern Memorial Hospital’s patient- and community-driven mission has led to the development of partnerships and initiatives designed to have a measurable, positive impact on the health of medically underserved residents in our communities.
+Northwestern Memorial Hospital’s patient-and community-driven mission has led to the development of partnerships and initiatives designed to have a measurable, positive impact on the health of medically underserved residents in our communities.

 Prentice Women's Hospital